sumitsingh306/gcloud-scheduled-snapshots/README.md

 This configuration file has to be modified to enter the following information:

+- Rename *gss-sample.ini* file to *gss.ini* the first time you install.
+If you are upgrading, check if there are new parameters needed, but defaults should work.
 - Under *autentication/credentials* enter the full path to the JSON credentials file previously downloaded.
 - In *project/id* enter the ID of the project.
 The ID is the string that must be in lowercase, don't use the project NAME.